Churro209/game/README.md

 # Custom Video Game and Controller

 ## Overview
 This project is a 2D video game developed in C++ with a custom game controller built using an STM32 microcontroller.
-The game features [briefly describe gameplay, e.g., "basic player movement, enemy interaction, and scoring mechanisms"], showcasing both software and hardware integration.
+The game is a remake of the classic arcade game known as Asteroids.

 The controller was prototyped on a breadboard and communicates with the game via USB, allowing for real-time interaction.